open-component-model/ocm-spec/doc/specification/formats/formats.md

   By default, labels are not part of the signature.

+- `merge` (optional) *merge spec*

+  non-signature relevant labels (the default) can be modified without breaking a potential signature.
+They can be changed in any repository the component version has been transferred to.
+This is supported to attach evolving information to a component version.
+But it also implies, that a component version must be updatable (re-transferable) in a certain target repository.
+This may lead to conflicting changes which might need to be resolved in a non-trivial way.

+  The merge behaviour can be specified together with the label definition using the `merge` attribute.
+It has the following fields:

+  - `algorithm` (optional) *string*

+    The name of the algorithm used to merge the label during a transport step. (see [appendix H](../../appendix/H/README.md) for available algorithms)
+  - `config` (optional) *any*

+    A configuration specific for the chosen algorithm.

 Centrally defined labels with their specification versions can be found in [appendix F](../../appendix/F/README.md).